BoldGrid/boldgrid-backup/readme.txt

 = 1.5.3 In progress =
 * New feature:  JIRA BGBKUP-43  Allow browsing of archive.
+* New feature:  JIRA BGBKUP-46  Add setting for include tables to the settings page.

 = 1.5.2 =
 * New feature:  JIRA WPB-3516   Auto rollback via wp cron.